unforswearing/dued/help.md

 	For example, today is still draging along (`Friday, March 21, 7:00 AM`) and you have a project or task that needs to be finished six hours from now.
 Type `h 6`.
 The script will copy `Today at 1 PM` to your clipboard.

 5. **Past Dates**.
-If you have forgotten to update a done item, or want to add a *date* for something you completed yesterday (or any day before), enter `y t`.
+If you have forgotten to update a done item, or want to add a *date* for something you completed yesterday (or any day before), enter `y d`.
 The `y` indicates that you are searching for a date in the past.

 	For example, today has picked up a little, but you forgot to add the date to an item you completed two days ago.
 Type `y 2`.
 The script will copy `Wednesday, March 26` to the clipboard.